 What did Eve feel when Satan tempted her (the purple highlighting shows us what Eve was feeling)?

-First, Eve felt a sense of delight.
+Eve felt a sense of delight.
 It was delight based on deception, it was a poison pill covered in chocolate, but she felt delight nonetheless.
-Second, she felt desire.
 James tells us how desires can lead us astray: “each person is tempted when he is lured and enticed by his own desire” (James 1:14).
-Desires not in line with God’s will destroy.
+Desires that are not in line with God’s will destroy.

 What did Eve do when Satan tempted her (the red highlighting shows what Eve did)?

 First, Eve “saw” or looked at the tree differently, she as we said above, looked at the tree with sinful desire.
 Therefore, second, she “took,” “ate,” and “gave.”
 James tells us the end result of deceptive desires: “desire when it has conceived gives birth to sin, and sin when it is fully grown brings forth death” (James 1:15).
 As we said above, desire not in line with God’s will destroys.

 The problem is not emotions.
 Actually, one of the things we need to see here is the problem is not just thinking, or just feeling, or just doing.
 Nope.
 Thinking, feeling, and doing were each involved in the Fall of humanity.
 It is the whole of who we are that is fallen.
 There was not just one culprit.
 Our whole heart is sick (Is.
 1:5; cf. Jer.
 17:9; Rom.
 3:10-18).
 Not just one aspect of it.

 The main problem that leads us astray is our idolatrous sin.
 We fail to listen to the Lord and follow Him as we should and we run after other so-called gods.
 That’s what gets us in trouble.
 Not our feeling, thinking, or doing on their own.